Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 ## AlphaFold2: 60-years old challenge solved

-If you are a machine learning enthusiast like me, then you probably have heard about AlphaFold2.
-When DeepMind - the team behind AlphaFold2 - first published their work, it made headlines all around the globe.
-Deservedly so, since it provided a solution to a 60-years old grand challenge in biology, namely Protein Folding.
+If you're a machine learning enthusiast like me, you've probably heard of AlphaFold2.
+When DeepMind - the team behind AlphaFold2 - first published their work, it made headlines around the world.
+And rightly so, as it provided a solution to a 60-year-old grand challenge in biology, namely protein folding.

-So what was all the craze about, and why is this such a huge thing?
-To understand this, we have to dive deeper into the challenging task of Protein Folding.
+So what was all the fuss about, and why is it such a big deal?
+To understand, we need to take a closer look at the challenging task of protein folding.

 ## Protein Folding
 Proteins are essential for the functioning of living organism(provide some good examples).